hansmarc/Otis/README.md

 and my experience ( \>30 years ) showed me that the first user experience is very important for a program to be succesfull.

-And not to forget, i could always count on the clipperharbour community if i had a question.
+And not to forget, i could always count on the clipper harbour community if i had a question.

 So this is my way to contribute.
 It would be a pleasure if you dogive